AiminLi-Hi/aoi-preemption-heavy-tail/README.md

 ## Overview

-This repository provides MATLAB code for reproducing the main numerical results in:
+This repository provides MATLAB code for reproducing the main numerical results accepted by IEEE ISIT 2026:

 > **Aimin Li, Yiğit İnce, and Elif Uysal**
-> *Taming the Heavy Tail: Age-Optimal Preemption*, arXiv:2601.16624, 2026.
+> *Taming the Heavy Tail: Age-Optimal Preemption*, Proc.
+IEEE ISIT, 2026.

 We study a continuous-time joint sampling & preemption problem under general (possibly heavy-tailed) service-time distributions.
 The system is formulated as a **PDMP impulse control** problem.
 By using an **integral average-cost dynamic programming principle**, the resulting coupled ACOEs reduce the busy-phase preemption decision to an **optimal stopping** problem, enabling fast **average-cost policy iteration** tailored to heavy tails (Pareto/Lomax and log-normal).